-Your coach will either be equipped with a standard Norcold refrigerator.
-When the Norcold refrigerator is in the "LP gas" mode, make sure that the main LP gas valve is in the "on" position before attempting to start the refrigerator.
+Your coach will be equipped with a standard LP/gas refrigerator.
+When the refrigerator is in the "LP gas" mode, make sure that the main LP gas valve is in the "on" position before attempting to start the refrigerator.
 Please note that the refrigerator is equipped with a semi-automatic energy selector (AES) control system which can set automatically to switch between a 120-volt AC system or a LP-gas operation system.
-Note: If the 12V system is off the refrigerator will not work.